 March, 9 (Wednesday).
 At 6:30 pm, Dickens arrives in Washington, staying at the Fuller Hotel.

 March, 10 (Thursday).
-Visited Capitol and White House.
+Dickens visits the Capitol and White House.
+Meets President John Tyler.

 March, 13 (Sunday).
 Dinner at the White House.